openstack/horizon/doc/source/install/system-requirements.rst

 System Requirements
 ===================

-The Train release of horizon has the following dependencies.
+The Ussuri release of horizon has the following dependencies.

-* Python 2.7, 3.6 or 3.7
+* Python 3.6 or 3.7

-* Django 1.11, 2.0 and 2.2

-  * Django 2.0 and 2.2 support are experimental in Train release.
+* Django 2.2

-    * Note that Ussuri release (the upcoming release after Train release) will use Django 2.2 as the primary Django version.
-      Django 2.0 support will be dropped.

-  * Django 1.8 to 1.10 are no longer supported since Rocky release.
   * Django support policy is documented at :doc:`/contributor/policy`.
+  * Ussuri release uses Django 2.2 (the latest LTS) as the primary Django version.
+The prevouos LTS of Django 1.11 will be dropped during Ussuri cycle.
+Django 2.0 support will be dropped as well.

 * An accessible `keystone <https://docs.openstack.org/keystone/latest/>`_ endpoint